nadav-senseit/ai-accessibility-enforcement/README.md

 Experiment: enforcing accessibility guardrails in AI-generated interfaces (Cursor, Lovable, Base44, Claude Code) using prompt-level instructions.

+⚠️ Early experiment.
+Real-world tests and feedback are extremely valuable.
 ---

 ## What this experiment does